Zacharie Allemand

 Vice-Admiral Zacharie Jacques Théodore, comte Allemand (1 May 1762 – 2 March 1826) was a French Navy officer who served in the French Revolutionary and Napoleonic Wars.

-Biography

-Early career
+Early life

-Allemand was born to a captain of the French East India Company.
-Orphaned at an early age, he started his sailing career at 12 as an apprentice on Superbe, an East Indiaman.
-In 1778, at the outbreak of the American War of Independence, he volunteered for Navy service of Sévère, in Suffren's squadron.
-By the end of the war, Allemand had risen to lieutenant de frégate and served on Annibal.
+Zacharie Allemand was born on 1 May 1762 in Port-Louis, Morbihan.
+His father was a sea captain of the French Indies Company.
+Orphaned at an early age, Allemand started his career at sea at the age of 12 as an apprentice on the East Indiaman Superbe.
+In 1778, following France's entry into the American Revolutionary War, he voluntarily joined the French Navy and was sent to serve on the ship of the line Sévère, serving under Suffren in the Indian Ocean and participating in the battles of Sadras, Providien, Negapatam, Trincomalee and Cuddalore.
+By the end of the war, Allemand had risen to frigate lieutenant and served on Annibal.
 He later went on to serve on the fluyts Baleine and Outarde in the Indian Ocean.

 In late 1786, Allemand returned to France to benefit from a reform of the Navy by which he could obtain a permanent commission of sous-lieutenant de vaisseau for his service.
 In this capacity, he served on a number of frigates in the Caribbean and off America.